How to Grow Heirloom Tomatoes: 10 Tips for Success

 3. Water Intentionally

 When the seedlings are in their small containers, the soil often dries out quickly.
-Daily watering is a must during this early stage, and using a spray bottle to mist the topsoil comes in handy.
+Daily watering is a must during this early stage, much like when growing green beans, and using a spray bottle to mist the topsoil comes in handy.
 Classic watering cans may look the part, but you run the risk of overwatering when pouring unmeasured amounts into their small surroundings.

 If you find the pot has absorbed too much water, relocate the plant to a spot with more airflow, and be sure it is not sitting in a puddle of water.
 When using recycled containers for potting your seedlings, be sure to poke small holes at the bottom to support drainage and to allow your seedling’s roots to breathe.